ladsantos/RV_PS2017/README.md

 ```
 source activate rv
-pip install emcee corner lmfit pp radvel jupyter
+pip install emcee corner lmfit pp jupyter
 ```

+**Note**: ``jupyter`` can also be install using the command ``conda install jupyter``.

-[``radvel``](http://radvel.readthedocs.io/en/master/index.html) is one of the radial velocities packages we will use in this tutorial.
+Now we will proceed to install the radial radial velocities fitting codes. [``radvel``](http://radvel.readthedocs.io/en/master/index.html) is one of the RV packages we will use in this tutorial.
 It is authored by B. J. Fulton and E. Petigura.
 Unfortunately it works only in Python 2, which is why we setup the ``rv`` environment with ``python=2.7``.
 The other package we will use in this tutorial is [``radial``](https://github.com/RogueAstro/radial), which is authored by L. dos Santos (it works in both Python 2 and 3, but it's optimized for Python 3).

 In order to install ``radial``, go to the terminal and navigate to the folder you want to save the source code and issue the commands: